 Every Fundrise portfolio aims to diversify with a broad mixture of properties.
-Here’s an example of one deal that has powered investors’ portfolios, having successfully completed the full investment process: acquisition, development, and successful redemption, contributing to returns for Fundrise portfolios.
+Here’s an example of one deal that has powered investors’ portfolios, having successfully completed the full investment process.
 You can view all active and past projects here.

 Elysium Fourteen is a luxury, 56-unit apartment building in Washington, DC, located at the juncture of the U Street and 14th Street corridors — one of the capital’s thriving hubs for shopping, dining, and nightlife.
 In addition to the building’s residential units, the property features premium ground floor commercial space, which today hosts some of the neighborhood’s most popular retail spots.

 Fundrise invested in the development of Elysium in May 2016, in the form of preferred equity, which behaves like debt.
 Upon completion of construction, the borrower successfully leased up the building’s residential and retail spaces, before securing longer-term, lower-rate financing.
 In July 2018 our investment concluded and the project paid back to Fundrise successfully, earning an internal rate of return of approximately 11.4%.

 Through the duration of our investment, Elysium Fourteen developed smoothly and drove strong performance.
 In an August 2017 update to our investors, we were pleased to report that Elysium was fully stabilized, having successfully leased more than 96% of its residential units to tenants.